montero-melis/cha2db/descriptionProgram.md

 1. Extraction of metainformation (headers) and data proper (body)
 2. Data processing: remove noise from the data
-3. Conversion into right tuples
+3. Conversion into right format: tuples and dictionaries
-4. Conversion into matrix form
+4. Populate database
-5. Combine different matrices
+5. Check output, make necessary corrections uin 2. and 3.

 1. Extraction
 ============

 The basic extraction (or unpickeling) of the data is done by the `CHAunpickle.py` code for Python (see in shared Dropbox folder).
 It is not perfect for the task and needs changes, but it does the basic job.
-The problem now is that it extracts too much information, but since the files are so light, this might not even be a problem.
+The problem now is that it extracts too much information, but since the files are so lite, this might not even be a problem.
 In other words, it might be the right approach to extract *everything* first, and then to get rid of the unwanted information.

 This is how it works just now.
 Let this be a sample input: